Tom Hanks Sends The White House Press Corps A Caffeine Infusion (Again)

 'We're just trying to combat sleep deprivation,' Hanks said."

-Shortly thereafter Hanks sent over another machine.
+Shortly after, Hanks sent over another machine.
 But it, too, fell into neglect and disrepair.

 It's not clear what inspired Hanks to send a new machine this week.
 Perhaps he simply assumed that after nearly seven years there's no way the "poor slobs" of the press corps had cleaned the machine after every use, as recommended.
 Or perhaps he's been following the president's twitter feed...